Why Protein Is So Good for Weight Loss

 Using a CGM to See How Protein Affects Your Blood Sugar

-Using a continuous glucose monitor (CGM) lets you see exactly how a high protein diet impacts your glucose levels.
-When you wear a CGM, it will show how your blood sugar rises and falls throughout the day in response to what you eat.
-With this info, you can monitor trends and track your appetite or weight to see what works best for you.
+Using a continuous glucose monitor (CGM) lets you see exactly how a high-protein diet impacts your glucose levels.
+A CGM can show how your blood sugar rises and falls throughout the day in response to what you eat.
+With this info, you can monitor trends and track your appetite or weight to see what healthy eating habits work best for you.

 The Bottom Line: Protein Supports a Healthy Weight

 Protein is an essential nutrient that plays a role in weight loss, muscle growth, satiety, and more.
-If you're looking to increase your protein intake, there are a few easy ways to do so.
+If you want to increase your protein intake, there are a few easy ways to do so.
 Adding protein powder to shakes and smoothies, snacking on high-protein foods, and eating more protein at breakfast are great ways to increase your daily protein intake.

 Get more information about weight loss, glucose monitors, and living a healthier life